inform-health-informatics/emap_documentation/technical_overview/Glossary.md

 ## H

+- HL7
+- Hoover (in EMAP pipeline)

 - HSL Health Service Laboratories

 	HSL provides the biochemistry and mircobiology analysis for the hospital.

 ## I

+- IDS Immutable Data Store

+	This is the database that receives all live HL7 messages being sent by the Epic system.
+This database is never changed or deleted, and thus holds a record of all live HL7 messages sent since the point at which Epic was turned on.
+- Indexing

+	A database index allows a query to efficiently retrieve data from a database.
+Indexes are related to specific tables and consist of one or more keys.

 ## J

+- Join

+	A JOIN clause is used to combine rows from two or more tables, based on a related column between them.

 ## K

+- Key

+	Keys are used to establish and identify relationships between database tables and also to uniquely identify any record or row of data inside a table.

 ## L

 ## M

+- MRN

 ## N

 ## O

+- OMOP
+- OpenEMR

 ## P